|

 initial correlation of 0.1 increases to 0.6 while the structure is

-matched.
-The output is again written to the file col_best_001.pdb.
-As
+fitted.
+The output is written to the file cge_best_001.pdb.
+To avoid

-before, we create a directory "manual" and move the col_* files into it.
+over writing this file, we create a directory "4_manual" and move the cge_* files into it (see run_tutorial.bash script).

 figure: